Showing posts with label mithun. Show all posts

 The customs of the Adis are quite interesting.
 Among the clans, whenever any members hunts a wild animal, he gives a piece of the meat to closest relatives of his clan.
 Some meat is also distributed to close relatives among other clans; for instance, to the in-laws.
 It is quite surprising that there is no fine if somebody doesn't do this, but this tradition is now going on for several centuries.
 Nevertheless, distributing meat among clan members ensures supply of meat throughout the hunting season at least.
 So, the last time a barking deer was hunted by the Medo clan, I was called to my friend, Bamut Medo's home for dinner.
 He casually remarked that I was one of the Medos now, I didn't believe him then, but protein is not in an abundant supply in the village, so I happily obliged.

-Today (6th Feb), a Mithun was cut in the village.
+Today (6th Feb), a Mithun was slaughtered in the village.
 In this case too, the meat is distributed among all the Medos.
 I was not only invited for dinner, which was mainly Mithun stomach boiled and rice, to three houses, I was also given a small chunk of the meat!
-Now, I believe I am one of them!
+Now, I do believe I am one of them!

 The pestle that brings lovely flavour to my food,